astronomer/docs/astro/runtime-release-notes.md

 - Return list of tasks that will be queued ([28066](https://github.com/apache/airflow/pull/28066))
 - Fix masking of non-sensitive environment variables ([28802](https://github.com/apache/airflow/pull/28802))

-For a complete list of the changes, see the [Apache Airflow 2.5.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-1-2023-01-20).
+For a complete list of the changes, see the [Apache Airflow® 2.5.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-1-2023-01-20).

 ### The Astro Python SDK is now included with Astro Runtime